bourgeoisor/bourgeoisor.github.io/notes/meta/index.md

 Hi!<i class="fa-regular fa-hand-wave ms-1"></i> My name's Olivier (`/ɔ.li.vje/`).
 I'm a Canadian software developer with a decade of experience.
-Outside of tech, I enjoy being in nature, [photography](https://www.instagram.com/olivi_eh/){:target="_blank"}, music, urbanism, learning how the world around me works.
+Outside of tech, I enjoy being in nature, taking [photographs](https://www.instagram.com/olivi_eh/){:target="_blank"}, listening to & playing music, exploring urbanism, and learning how the world around me works.
 You can find out [more about me](/about/), or take a look at [my resume](/resume/) and [projects](/projects/).

 ## <i class="fa-duotone fa-light fa-calendar-lines-pen me-1"></i>What am I up to?